 But as it turned out, I didn’t see a lot of backlash and hate.
 Because someone big and untouchable seemed to be to blame: Google.

-People were tweeting “sexist google” and “shame on google” and stuff — and honestly, that bugged me.
-A blogger suggested that I was “rather offended,” and I wasn’t.
+People were tweeting “sexist google” and “shame on google” and stuff — and honestly, that bugged me too.
+A blogger suggested that I was “rather offended,” but really, I wasn’t.
 I thought the suggestion was dumb and unnecessary, sure.
 Especially since the first search result was exactly the book I was looking for, Jen Oulette’s Calculus Diaries — and I made sure my screengrab showed that.

 We saw your tweet — just wanted to reach out and explain a bit here.

 If you search for “taught himself calculus” (in quotes), you’ll see it’s a particularly popular phrase on the web, appearing about 282,000 times — because there’s a popular story out there that Einstein taught himself physics as a teenager (and a recent news story that a kid in Indiana did too).
 “Taught herself calculus” appears only around 4,000 times.
 So when Google sees two phrases like this and one is much more common, it may suggest it as a possible alternate search.
 It’s more complex than that, but that’s essentially why you’re seeing this result.
 (Darn you, Einstein!)

 Clearly we want our algorithms to be smarter and actually understand the meaning of language better, which is why we’re investing a lot in cutting-edge computer science techniques like natural language understanding… but those are 50-year-on A.I. problems that will take years yet to solve.

 In the meantime, we’re also huge supporters of getting more women into STEM fields, which is why we support programs like Made With Code (and many more).

 Another engineer from Google tweeted about why users were sometimes seeing a red squiggly line under the word “herself,” which I didn’t see but some users did when they fact-checked it: